SunsetFi/simply-openapi/packages/controllers/docs/dev/reducing-interface-and-schema-duplication.md

 ## @sinclair/typebox

 [Typebox](https://www.npmjs.com/package/@sinclair/typebox) provides an elegant way to produce both interfaces and JSON Schema from a single source.
-As it allows you to pass custom JSON Schema at each level, it allows for a full description of your types using JSON Schema and OpenAPI Schema directives that might not be natively available in other schema generators.
+Since it allows you to pass custom JSON Schema at each level, it allows for a full description of your types using JSON Schema and OpenAPI Schema directives that might not be natively available in other schema generators.

 ```typescript
 import { Type, Static } from "@sinclair/typebox";